 What Does IRS Code 971 Mean on My Transcript?

 IRS code 971 means the IRS generated a formal notice and sent it by mail to the address on file.
 The notice explains what the IRS needs before moving forward.
-Code 971 right after code 570 means your refund is frozen and the notice explains why.
+Code 971 right after code 570 or 810 means your refund is frozen and the notice explains why.

 Worth noting: IRS Publication 971 covers innocent spouse relief.
 It has nothing to do with transcript code 971.

-When Codes 570 and 971 Signal Something More Serious
+When Codes 570, 810, and 971 Signal Something More Serious

-Codes 570 and 971 don’t automatically mean enforcement is coming.
+These codes don’t automatically mean enforcement is coming.
 But if the underlying issue involves unfiled returns, an outstanding balance, or ignored notices, things can escalate.

 The IRS may apply your refund to older debts, file a federal tax lien, or begin wage garnishment or a bank levy.
 A frozen refund is often the first sign of a problem that’s been building.